bitfinexcom/smidgen/README.md

 With `--balance` we can override the current balance.
 This way smidgen will not query the tangle for the current balance.

 **Important:** Right now smidgen is not doing the POW itself and depends on a full node as a provider for transfers.
 You can specify a full node with `--provider`.

+### multisig reattach &lt;file&gt;

+Reads a wallet file and takes the current main address and sends 0i to it, from a random seed generated on the fly, to resurrect the wallet after a snapshot.

 ## Multisignature Wallets